 This 44-page study guide is designed to help, you as a firefighter candidate, prepare to take any of the IPMA-HR's entry-level firefighter tests.
 Please order immediately in advance to your scheduled test date to prepare with the study guide.
-A priority shipping is available at checkout, if necessary.
+Priority shipping is available at checkout, if necessary.

-A mandatory Candidate Physical Ability Test (CPAT) Orientation and walk-through is scheduled on March 15, 2014.
-Orientation will be done for those that do not sign the waiver form.
+A Candidate Physical Ability Test (CPAT) Orientation and walk-through is scheduled on March 12 & 13, 2016.
+The Orientation will be done for those that did not sign the waiver form on page 4 of the application.
 Please see application for registration information.

-The CPAT practice test is April 18, 2014.
-CPAT is scheduled for May 17-18, 2014.
+The CPAT Practice Test is April 16 & 17, 2016.
+The practice will be done for those that did not sign the waiver form on page 4.
+The Mandatory CPAT Test is scheduled for May 21 & 22, 2016.
 This event is a timed, pass/fail event.
-Successful candidates will be notified by mail of test times and location.
+Successful candidates will be notified by email of test times and location.
 Additional agency specific fitness evaluations may be required by each participating agency.

 Veterans Scoring Criteria

-Veteran's preference will be added to the results of the written exam.
+Veteran's preference points will be added to the results by the Fire Departments that you chose at the end of the recruitment process.
 Please attach your DD214 form to the application.
-See application for more details.